 Offering customer service via live chat is critical, allowing your company to connect with customers and respond to their needs right away.
-But with chat feature, customer service agents can do more than just resolve customer issues - they can also drive sales.
-Customer service agents on can convert casual website visitors to customers, chatting with them live at the exact moment when they are considering making a purchase.
+But with a live chat feature, customer service agents can do more than just resolve customer issues - they can also drive qualified leads and sales.
+Customer service agents on can convert casual website visitors to customers/qualified leads, chatting with customers live in real time via a chat widget when they are considering making a purchase.
 And great live chat shows potential buyers that you offer great customer service - often a key ingredient in a customer’s purchasing decision.

 According to Forrester, website visitors who use chat are nearly three times as likely to convert - and they’ll spend 60 percent more.
 In fact, 44 percent of consumers say the ability to get questions answered by it is one of the most important features of a website.

-Whether you’re a e-commerce company looking to convert clicks into customers, or a software company trying to promote new features to users, you can drive sales with live chat in a few key ways.
+Whether you’re a e-commerce company looking to convert clicks into customers/qualified leads, or a software company trying to promote new features to users, you can drive sales with live chat in a few key ways.
 We’ll outline the do’s and don’ts of using live chat so you can attract new customers and turn those website chats into sales.

 1. DO respond immediately to queries.

-If you don’t respond immediately, or leave the chat idle, you’re inviting your customers to open a new tab and explore your competitor’s websites for other options, and potentially better customer service.
-Ideally, we recommend responding to chats in 30 seconds or less.
+If you don’t respond immediately, or leave the chat idle, you’re inviting your customers to open a new tab and explore your competitor’s websites for other options, and potentially better customer service with a live chat feature.
+Ideally, we recommend responding to live chat conversations in 30 seconds or less.

 2. DON’T focus on making a hard sell.

 It isn’t about making a hard sell - it’s about providing incredible customer service.
-Look at it as a way to connect directly to customers and build positive relationship that could lead to sales down the line.
+Look at it as a way to connect directly to customers in real time and build positive relationship that could lead to sales down the line.